Cyances/M1A1AbramsAMP/README.md

 ### Auxilliary Power Unit (APU)
 <p>
 	<ul>
-		<li>Retain nomral turret traversal speed (40°/s) and lazing functionality even with destroyed engine</li>
+		<li>Retain nomral turret traversal speed (40°/s) and lazing functionality when engine is destroyed</li>
-		<li>Has faster turret traversal speed (60°/s) if the engine is T64 and if it's still running</li>
+		<li>Bonus faster turret traversal speed (60°/s) if the engine is T64 and if it's still running</li>
 		<li>The APU itself has no model at the moment so it's indestructible</li>
 	</ul>
 </p>